ibm-cloud-docs/sell/service-platform.md

 :   A link to your {{site.data.keyword.cloud_notm}} documentation.

 End User License Agreement (EULA) URL
-:   A link to your service's terms and conditions for usage.
-For GDPR purposes, don’t link to your existing third-party service's terms and conditions.
-Instead, you must provide a unique page for an integrated billing service.
+:   A link to the end user license agreement that users must agree with to use your product.
+Do not include billing, payment, or tax terms in this agreement.

 Category
 :   Selection of available {{site.data.keyword.cloud_notm}} categories that best describe your product.
 Only one category can be selected.